kizunanocoin/docs/docs/running-a-node/ledger-management.md

 ## Ledger file

-The node automatically manages the full Nano ledger in the `data.ldb` file which can be found in the data directory at these locations:
+The node automatically manages the full KIZUNANO COIN ledger in the `data.ldb` file which can be found in the data directory at these locations:

 --8<-- "directory-locations.md"